rogervinas/gradle-plugins-first-steps/README.md

 }
 ```

-And we unit test it:
+And we unit test it in [MyBuildSrcProjectPluginTest.kt](my-gradle-project/buildSrc/src/test/kotlin/com/rogervinas/MyBuildSrcProjectPluginTest.kt):
 ```kotlin
 @Test
 fun `should add new task to project`() {